feltcute/ModdingDocsMGD/Doc/Reference/StatusEffectRef.rst

 .. note::

-    Currently, the game has no way to functionally differentiate buffs from debuffs for events and the likes.
+    Currently, the game has no way to functionally differentiate buffs from debuffs for events and the like.
 Threshold intends to address this in the future.

 .. _Resistances:

 **Status Effect Resistances**
 ------------------------------

 Covers resistances relating to the above status effects.
-Positive values improve resistance, negative values decrease.
+Positive values improve resistance, and negative values decrease.
 Baseline of 0.

 * ``"Aphrodisiac"``
 * ``"Charm"``